Patent Pro Bono for Inventors

 Ready to apply for the Patent Pro Bono program?

-Please complete this form to be notified of TALA’s next Patent Pro Bono clinic opportunity.
+If you do not have a provisional patent,* complete this form to be notified of TALA’s next Patent Pro Bono Clinic opportunity.

-Patent attorney Kirby Drake summarizes the sometimes long and arduous process of registering your invention with the USPTO.
+• Patent attorney Kirby Drake summarizes the sometimes long and arduous process of registering your invention with the USPTO.
 Watch the webinar here.

-Inventors should always search for inventions already in public use that are the same or similar to their invention.
-This is called “Prior Art”.
+• Inventors should always search for inventions already in public use that are the same or similar to their invention.
+This is called “prior art.”

 A person shall be entitled to a patent unless —